Commerce City, Colorado: History

 Until the late 1920s, the area was devoted to agriculture, including wheat fields, dairies, and pig farms.
 Industry moved in, with a refinery established in 1930 and grain elevators built in the late 1930s.
 Rocky Mountain Arsenal was founded in 1942 due east of the growing community.

 In 1946 and 1947, Adams County School District 14 was formed from surrounding schools, and Adams City was redeveloped about that time.
 In 1951, as Denver was considering annexing the area, a plan to incorporate all of southern Adams County was developed.
 In July 1952, area residents voted 251 to 24 to incorporate Commerce Town, comprising neighborhoods such as Rose Hill and southern Adams City.
 Commerce Town annexed part of Derby in 1962, increasing the population over fourfold, enough for the town to gain the status of a city.
 The city name was duly changed to Commerce City.
 In April 2007, the citizens of Commerce City voted more than 2:1 to retain their city's name.

 The Mile High Kennel Club, a greyhound racing park founded in 1949, is no longer operational.
-With the onset of widespread off-track gambling, the physical moving of races around the country to different parks became unnecessary.
-The City of Commerce City has purchased the land with future development use unknown at this time.
+Purchased by the Commerce City Urban Renewal Authority (CCURA) in 2011, the site is an officially designated urban renewal area, which allows tax increment financing to be used as a funding source for the redevelopment.
+The CCURA and City Council adopted an updated Master Developer Agreement for the Mile High Greyhound Park in July 2019, and the project broke ground in October 2020.

 A new Adams City High School has been constructed on land at 72nd and Quebec streets.
 This was formerly part of the Rocky Mountain Arsenal.
 The new school campus opened in 2009.